pnminh/aws-solutions-architect-associate-notes-SAAC03/access/IAM.md

 ### Cross Account
 - attach policy to a resouce ([[S3]])
 - use a role as a proxy (give role access)

+You cannot identify a user group as a principal in a policy (such as a resource-based policy) because groups relate to permissions, not authentication, and principals are authenticated IAM entities.